jyablonski/doqs/src/content/docs/services/doqs.md

 To enable the use of [Mermaid Diagrams](https://mermaid.js.org/) throughout the site, a custom remark plugin in the codebase transforms mermaid-labeled code blocks into HTML `<div>` elements.

 - To turn those `<div>` elements into diagrams, the Mermaid JavaScript library is loaded on every page via a `<script>` tag attached to the `<head>` of every page.
 This external script detects these elements and renders them as diagrams in the browser.

+### .md vs .mdx

+Starlight supports both `.md` and `.mdx` files for writing documentation pages.
+The main difference is that `.mdx` files allow you to embed React components directly within Markdown content, while `.md` files are strictly Markdown.

+Some useful components such as `<Tabs>`, `<Steps>`, and `<FileTree>` are available only in `.mdx` files, allowing for more interactive and dynamic documentation experiences.

+- For pages where you want to include these interractive components, you should use `.mdx` files.
+- For all other pages that only require Markdown content, you can use `.md` files.

 ## Libraries